-We conduct our European, Middle Eastern and African ("EMEA") market making activities from Dublin and through our subsidiary Virtu Financial Ireland Limited, which is authorized as an "Investment Firm" with the Central Bank of Ireland.
-Virtu Financial Ireland Limited maintains a branch office in London.
-We conduct our EMEA execution services trading activity from Dublin, London, and Paris through our subsidiary Virtu ITG Europe Limited.
-Virtu ITG Europe Limited is authorized and regulated by the Central Bank of Ireland as an "Investment Firm" and maintains branch offices in London and Paris.
-Virtu ITG Europe Limited's London branch is registered with the UK Financial Conduct Authority ("FCA") and its Paris branch is registered with the Banque de France.
-Virtu ITG Europe Limited also operates a multi-lateral trading facility ("MTF") in Ireland and Virtu ITG UK Limited, a U.K. investment firm, operates a MTF in the U.K. Virtu ITG UK Limited is an investment firm which is authorized and regulated with the FCA.
+We conduct our European, Middle Eastern and African ("EMEA") market making activities from Dublin and through our subsidiary Virtu Financial Ireland Limited ("VFIL"), which is authorized as an "Investment Firm" with the CBI.
+VFIL maintains a branch office in London.
+We conduct our EMEA execution services trading activity from Dublin, London, and

+Paris through our subsidiary Virtu ITG Europe Limited ("VIEL").
+VIEL is authorized and regulated by the CBI as an "Investment Firm" and maintains branch offices in London and Paris.
+The London branch offices of VFIL and VIEL currently utilize the U.K. FCA's Temporary Permissions Regime and are therefore deemed to be authorized and regulated by the FCA.
+VIEL's Paris branch is registered with the Banque de France.
+VIEL also operates a multi-lateral trading facility ("MTF") in Ireland and Virtu ITG UK Limited ("VIUK"), a U.K. investment firm, operates a MTF in the U.K. VIUK is an investment firm which is authorized and regulated by the FCA.

-We conduct our Asia-Pacific ("APAC") market making activities from Singapore and through our Singapore subsidiary, Virtu Financial Singapore Pte.
+We conduct our APAC market making activities from Singapore and through our Singapore subsidiary, Virtu Financial Singapore Pte.
 Ltd. Virtu Financial Singapore Pte.
-Ltd. is registered with the Monetary Authority of Singapore ("MAS") for an investment incentive arrangement.
+Ltd. is registered with the MAS for an investment incentive arrangement.
 We conduct our APAC execution services trading activity from Singapore, Hong Kong, and Australia through our subsidiaries Virtu ITG Singapore Pte.
 Limited, Virtu ITG Hong Kong Limited, and Virtu ITG Australia Limited.
 Virtu ITG Singapore Pte.
-Limited is a holder of a Capital Markets Services License from the MAS, with the MAS acting as its principal regulator.
-Virtu ITG Hong Kong Limited is a participating organization of the Hong Kong Stock Exchange and a holder of a securities dealer's license issued by the Securities and Futures Commission of Hong Kong ("SFC"), with the SFC acting as its principal regulator.
-Virtu ITG Australia Limited is a market participant of the Australian Securities Exchange ("ASX") and Chi X Australia Limited, and is also a holder of an Australian Financial Services

-License issued by the Australian Securities and Investments Commission ("ASIC").
+Limited is a holder of a Capital Markets Services License from the MAS, which is its principal regulator.
+Virtu ITG Hong Kong Limited is a participating organization of the Hong Kong Stock Exchange and a holder of a securities dealer's license issued by the SFC, which is its principal regulator.
+Virtu ITG Australia Limited is a market participant of the Australian Securities Exchange ("ASX") and Chi-X Australia Limited, and is also a holder of an Australian Financial Services License issued by the ASIC.
 Virtu ITG Australia Limited's principal regulators are the ASX and ASIC.

 Our Canadian market making activities are conducted through our subsidiary Virtu Financial Canada ULC.
-Virtu Financial Canada ULC is a Canadian broker-dealer registered as an investment dealer with the Investment Industry Regulatory Organization of Canada ("IIROC").
+Virtu Financial Canada ULC is a Canadian broker-dealer registered as an investment dealer with the IIROC.
 Our Canadian execution services trading activities are conducted through our subsidiary Virtu ITG Canada Corp.
-Virtu ITG Canada Corp. is a Canadian broker-dealer registered as an investment dealer with IIROC, Ontario Securities Commission ("OSC"), the Autorité Des Marchés Financiers in Quebec, Alberta Securities Commission ("ASC"), British Columbia Securities Commission, Manitoba Securities Commission, New Brunswick Securities Commission, Nova Scotia Securities Commission and Saskatchewan Financial Services Commission.
+Virtu ITG Canada Corp. is a Canadian broker-dealer registered as an investment dealer with IIROC, Ontario Securities Commission ("OSC"), the Autorité Des Marchés Financiers in Quebec, Alberta Securities Commission ("ASC"), British Columbia Securities Commission, New Brunswick Securities Commission, Nova Scotia Securities Commission and Saskatchewan Financial Services Commission.
 Virtu ITG Canada Corp. is also registered as a Futures Commission Merchant in Ontario and Manitoba and Derivatives Dealer in Quebec.